Netherlands - Generic Functions for data exchange Implementation Guide

 • The resource server verifies the identity claims and the relationships

-Sercurity considerations
+Security considerations

 Token binding

-No sharing of Private Keys of certificates
+No sharing of private keys or certificates

-use of TLS
+Use of TLS

 Use of TLS for the vendor

-replay attacks
+Replay attacks

 nonce and timestamps